MJoergen/formal/README.md

 WISHBONE slaves may indeed respond combinatorially.

-In other words, the formal verification quickly found a bug in my understanding of the requirements, and I need to change the implementation.
+In other words, the formal verification quickly found a bug in my understanding of the requirements, and I therefore need to change the implementation.
+After some changes to the implementation I'm back at the first problem: The verification fails because the signal `dc_valid_o` transitions from 1 to 0, while `dc_ready_i` was 0.
+The problem here is I'm trying to abort an instruction to the DECODE stage, but the formal verification was not written correctly to reflect that fact.

+I've therefore removed this particular assertion, and then gone back to [the link from before]((http://zipcpu.com/zipcpu/2017/11/18/wb-prefetch.html) and using that as inspiration for writing the assertions.
+And fixing some more bugs at the same time.